The Lands

 Citizens: Yet to be determined...

-Notes: In recent times the inland Narmantic city of Traviata threw off its oppressive nobility (originally exiles from the republican Sea Cities) and is in the process of establishing new and radical forms of popular rule.
-It had been ruled by a particularly oppressive and corrupt barony similar to that of neighbouring Urbana.
-The population is in the process of debating and exploring a new form of government and in the interim many are spontaneously managing the city as best they can.
-Critics say the city is now a swarming cesspit of crime and vice while supporters say that Traviata will be a new home for freedom and prosperity for all.
-Only the course of events will tell...
+Notes: In recent times the inland Narman city of Traviata threw off its nobility (originally exiles from the republican Sea Cities) and is experimenting with new forms of popular rule.
+It had been ruled by an oppressive and corrupt barony similar to that of neighbouring Urbana.
+Those active among its residents are debating new decision-making practices and in the interim are managing the city as best they can.
+Temporary roles are allocated by random lot - an ancient method derived from tales of the Mariner Isles.
+A key leadership position was offered to local champion Damita the Swift but she declined.
+Critics say the city is now a cesspit of crime and vice while supporters say that Traviata will be a new home for freedom and prosperity for all.
+Only the course of events will tell.

 URBANA

 Notes: The rulers of Urbana are an aristocratic family who are distantly related to the Monarch of Orvilia.
-They are of Narmantic kin as are all the petty nobility of the city of Urbana.
+They are of Narman kin as are all the petty nobility of the city of Urbana.
 Only members of the nobility may marry into the ruling family however commoners can be knighted thereby becoming nobility.
-The ruler is the eldest child of the preceding Baron or Baroness.
-The Barony are very selective in who they knight as they are wary of the mercantile class and wish to keep power in a very small group.
-They are currently hunting for agents from Traviata sent to incite revolt among the commoners.
-They have also given refuge to all members of the nobility exiled from Traviata.
+The ruler is the eldest child of the preceding Viceroy (a term settled on in documents due to a long-running argument as to whether to call the polity a 'Duchy' or a 'Barony').
+The current Viceroy is Lucitia II.
+She is very selective in who to knight and is wary of the mercantile class and its desire for influence.
+She has also given refuge to all members of the nobility exiled from Traviata.
+The City Guard are currently hunting for agents from Traviata sent to incite revolt among the commoners.

 THE WOODLAND REALM